 A new story that claims Ryan Seacrest is “nervous” to host the Oscars red carpet is not true.
 Gossip Cop can exclusively correct this made-up article that seems to be nothing more than speculation about Seacrest’s mindset before the Academy Awards after having been accused of sexual misconduct by a former stylist.
 We told the entire story is “untrue.”

-HollywoodLife, a site so well-known for manufacturing fake news that it’s often called HollywoodLies, alleges to have insight into how Seacrest is “preparing” for the Oscars following harassment allegations from one former employee.
+HollywoodLife, a site so well-known for manufacturing fake news that it’s often called HollywoodLies, alleges to have insight into how Seacrest is “preparing” for the Oscars following a November harassment allegation from one former employee.
 It should be noted the TV star himself willingly participated in an E! investigation, which cleared Seacrest, as opposed to the same network’s parent company throwing out Matt Lauer quickly after accusations were made against the “Today” show host.

+Seacrest also already hosted a Golden Globes red carpet show in January, which shows he can handle doing such a live event regardless of the allegation against him.
 HollywoodLies, however, maintains “Ryan is nervous but optimistic over his Oscars red carpet work… He has not felt this anxious since his first red carpet years ago.”
 The site alleges a supposed “insider” asserts, “Ryan is softening a lot of the questions he had planned for the red carpet.”
 “He is now rehearsing delicate phrases to help him navigate any sensitive situation that may arise,” adds the seemingly concocted tipster.

 Gossip Cop reached out to a slew of sources connected to Seacrest and each and every one of them assures us that no one in the TV personality’s inner circle is sharing anything with gossip outlets.
 Additionally, when HollywoodLies manufactured its story on Saturday evening about how Seacrest was “preparing” for the Oscars, he was actually, at that exact time, rehearsing for “American Idol,” which premieres in one week.